 Housing Challenges for Women and Gender-Diverse People: Exploring Solutions and Support Systems

-The Urban Economy Forum (UEF) and the World Urban Pavilion (WUP) together with the Women’s National Housing and Homelessness Network (WNHHN), and the National Indigenous Women’s Housing Network (NIWHN), are hosting a two-half day event on June 11 and 12, 2024, entitled "Housing Challenges for Women and Gender-Diverse People: Exploring Solutions and Support Systems" to raise awareness on housing issues faced by women and gender-diverse people, including homelessness, and engage in meaningful conversations to explore innovative solutions to amend the situation.
+The Urban Economy Forum (UEF) and the World Urban Pavilion (WUP) together with the Women’s National Housing and Homelessness Network (WNHHN), and the National Indigenous Women’s Housing Network (NIWHN), are hosting a three-half day events on June 11, 12, and 13 2024, entitled "Housing Challenges for Women and Gender-Diverse People: Exploring Solutions and Support Systems" to raise awareness on housing issues faced by women and gender-diverse people, including homelessness, and engage in meaningful conversations to explore innovative solutions to amend the situation.
 It is vital to engage women and gender-diverse people in these discussions considering their unique perspectives, needs, and experiences.

 World Urban Campaign – Urban Thinkers Campus 9.0